Kim Jones back on runway as Fendi channels celestial Rome

 FENDI’S ROME

-Fragments of architecture, incandescently lit, were suspended on a dark runway inside the neoclassical Brongniart Palace.
-Above it, adding to the drama hovered a giant orb made of white light.
-This was, Jones said, the realm of “the celestial Rome” — but not as we know it.
-It was reinterpreted with his irreverent eye.

-This season’s inspiration was mundane enough: Jones’ walk to work at the Fendi atelier in Rome, where he passed by historic monuments only to arrive in a contemporary environment.
-Yet the designs were anything but — exploring a juxtaposition between “statuesque marbles” and “ecclesiastical aesthetics” with a futuristic, very sensual vision.
+This season’s inspiration seemed, at first, mundane enough: Jones’ walk to work at the Fendi atelier in Rome, where he passes by historic monuments only to arrive in a contemporary environment.
+Yet, the designs explored a juxtaposition between the his commute’s “statuesque marbles” and its “ecclesiastical aesthetics” with another futuristic, very sensual vision.

 Elsewhere, a black silk gown whose embroideries gleamed like armor looked part heavenly princess, part warrior.
-The model clutched a handbag resembling either royal orb and a spiked ball weapon.
-The duality was great fashion staging, thrilling guests, including “Prometheus” star Noomi Rapace who applauded from the front row.
+The model clutched a handbag resembling either a royal orb or spiked ball.
+The duality was great fashion staging, thrilling guests, including “Prometheus” star Noomi Rapace.

-Religious images were splashed across duchesse silks and organzas that merged with inches of exposed flesh for this bold take on couture.
+Religious imagery — sadly, sometimes a tad heavy handed — was splashed across duchesse silks and organzas that merged with inches of exposed flesh for this bold take on couture.

+One house closely associated with fur historically is the Rome-based Fendi, whose longtime designer Karl Lagerfeld would heap fur onto his designs and coined the phrase “fun fur” to describe his hairy styles.
+Animal rights activists would perennially protest outside Fendi couture shows in Paris attended by AP.

+In Jones’ spring Fendi couture offering, there were no animal rights protesters, and on the runway itself only a relative speckling of fur.

 CHARLES DE VILMORIN SPOOKS